Christmas Tree Origami

-This is such an easy project for kids of all ages, including kids in kindergarten and older kids.
-Younger kids in preschool can make their own origami tree with some adult help too.
-After you are done, you can use your paper Christmas trees to decorate your Christmas table or add it to your Christmas card.
+Don’t let origami intimidate you.
+This easy origami Christmas tree project is one of our favorites and simple enough to get the kids involved.
+Get kids of all ages involved in this origami Christmas tree.
+After you are done, you can use your paper Christmas trees to decorate your Christmas table, on the mantle or add it to your Christmas card.

-Origami figures are all the craze at the moment!
+Folding origami is the craze at the moment!
+Origami is a magical craft that turns flat paper into something amazing like this Christmas tree craft.
+Make multiple origami Christmas trees in different sizes to display together.
 Not only do they make beautiful decorations, but they are also a great way to relax after a long day.
-Especially during the Christmas season, which is a busy time for most of us.

 Christmas Tree Origami Craft Supplies